gpietrafesavieitez/EcoApp/README.md

 ### Installation
 * Download last release and install it on your smartphone.
 You will need a Google Account.
 <p><a href="https://github.com/gpietrafesavieitez/EcoApp/releases/download/v0.1-alpha/EcoApp.apk">EcoApp v0.1-alpha</a></p>
+<p>:warning:This is a pre-release version for debugging and may be unstable so when using it maybe you will encounter some bugs, in that case please let us know.
+Thank you.</p>

 <!-- USAGE EXAMPLES -->
 ## Usage